First Time Home Buyers In Canada.

 3. First Time Home Buyers Incentive in 2020*

-The incentive is available to first-time home buyers with qualified annual incomes of $120,000 or less.
+The incentive is available to first-time home buyers with qualified annual incomes of $120,000 and less.
 A participant’s insured mortgage and the incentive amount cannot be greater than four times the participant’s qualified annual income.

 If you want to buy a new home for $400,000.